 The ovary-specific proteome

-An analysis of the genes with elevated expression in the ovary with regard to tissue distribution shows that these proteins are mainly expressed in ovarian stroma cells and as germ cells are exceedingly rare, follicle or oocyte specific proteins are not detected.
+An analysis of the genes with elevated expression in the ovary with regard to tissue distribution shows that these proteins are mainly expressed in ovarian stromal cells and as germ cells are exceedingly rare, follicle or oocyte specific proteins are not detected.
+Most elevated genes are related to ovulation, female gonad development and ion gated channel activity.

 - 6 ovary enriched genes

-- A majority of the elevated genes encode proteins expressed in stroma cells
+- A majority of the elevated genes encode proteins expressed in stromal cells

 Figure 1.
 The distribution of all genes across the five categories based on transcript abundance in ovary as well as in all other tissues.

-Table 3.
-Number of genes in the subdivided categories of elevated expression in ovary
+Table 1.
+Number of genes in the subdivided categories of elevated expression in ovary.

 ||At least five-fold higher mRNA levels in a particular tissue as compared to all other tissues